DSpace-Labs/DSpace-codenvy/PITCHME.md

 ## Stack Commands

-A list of available commands can be defined within a stack.
+- A list of available commands can be defined within a stack.
-These commands are visible to the user.
+- These commands are visible to the user.
-When a command is running, a preview link can be exposed for that command.
+- When a command is running, a preview link can be exposed for that command.
-This is the simplest way to file the public URL for a tomcat instance running inside of Che.
+- This is the simplest way to find the public URL for a tomcat instance running inside of Che.

 +++